 Energy Recovery Devices (ERDs) are widely used in seawater reverse osmosis (SWRO) systems with turbochargers and rotary ceramic isobaric chambers or CICs dominating the market.
-The White Paper ERD Efficiency – What Systems Builders and Consultants Need to Know explores in detail ERD potential to reduce SWRO energy consumption in realistic field conditions with a focus on mega-scale systems.
-The results show that both types of ERDs are approximately equal in the potential to reduce net energy consumption.
+This white paper explores in detail ERD potential, showing that both types of ERDs are approximately equal in the potential to reduce net energy consumption.

 The HEMI reduces CAPEX by eliminating the multiple megawatt variable frequency drive (VFD) on the high-pressure pump (HPP) and reducing the size and cost of the HPP, motor and power supply system.
 These savings can pay for the cost of the entire HEMI installation in many cases.
 A low net CAPEX and superior energy savings means a significant reduction in the cost of permeate.